ishakkutlu/Enterprise-Document-Automation-System/README.md

 ## 🧩 Real-World Impact & Ethical Disclaimer

-Originally built for national-scale daily operations at a public institution — tailored for non-technical users.
+The original version of the system has been deployed in national-scale daily operations at a public institution — tailored for non-technical users.

-This system automated 50+ document formats — including statements, cover letters, and dispatch lists — with full workflow integration across internal units and external institutions.
+The system automated 50+ document formats — including statements, cover letters, and dispatch lists — with full workflow integration across internal units and external institutions.
 Thanks to its dynamic template engine, users can create and reuse unlimited custom templates — enabling scalable expansion without developer support.

 It eliminates over 2,500 manual work hours each month by automating approximately 20,000 document generations.
 With a 95% efficiency gain, the system standardized complex workflows across 20+ units and established an ERP-level foundation for secure, traceable, and high-volume document processing.

 <details>
-<summary>📊How the 2,500+ hour monthly and 95% efficiency gain was calculated</summary>
+<summary>📊 How the Monthly 2,500+ Hour Gain and 95% Efficiency Were Calculated </summary>

 **Assumptions:**